Home Movie: The Princess Bride

-Home Movie: The Princess Bride is an American comedy television miniseries directed by Jason Reitman, a "fan made" recreation of the 1987 film The Princess Bride.
+Home Movie: The Princess Bride is an American comedy television miniseries directed by Jason Reitman, a "fan-made" recreation of the 1987 film The Princess Bride.
 Produced while the participating actors were isolating themselves during the COVID-19 pandemic in the United States, it is filmed in a deliberately DIY fashion, with an ensemble cast recording their scenes on their own smartphones, and multiple actors playing the most prominent roles.
 It features the final screen performance of Carl Reiner, the father of the original film's director Rob Reiner.
-It premiered in short installments in June and July 2020, on Quibi.
+It premiered in short installments on Quibi in June and July 2020.

 Plot

 The Home Movie version of the film follows the same fundamental plot.
 In contemporary times, a grandfather reads the story of The Princess Bride to his dismissive sick grandson.
 In the story, set in medieval times in the fictional country of Florin, Buttercup and her farmhand Westley fall in love.
 Westley goes off to seek his fortune to marry Buttercup but she soon learns of his death at the hands of the Dread Pirate Roberts, and comes to accept the marriage proposal of Prince Humperdinck.
 Near her wedding day, three scoundrels, Vizzini, Inigo Montoya, and Fezzik, abduct Buttercup at the request of Humperdinck to make it appear as an act from a neighboring kingdom and pretense to start a war.
 They are chased by the Man in Black, later revealed to be the Dread Pirate Roberts.
 Roberts beats and spares Inigo and Fezzik, and survives a poison challenge from Vizzini to free Buttercup.
 He reveals that he is actually Westley, that the "Dread Pirate Roberts" is a title passed along from one holder to the next, and that he had come after hearing that Buttercup's life is in danger.
 The two are soon caught by Humperdinck and Count Tyrone Rugen.

 Humperdinck returns Buttercup to the castle to prepare for the wedding, claiming that Westley returned to the sea, when in reality, Rugen has taken Westley to be tortured in a secret chamber.
 When Buttercup refused to show any love for Humperdinck, Humperdinck uses Rugen's torture device to apparently kill Westley.
 Inigo and Fezzik, having reunited near the castle, hear Westley's final screams, discover his body, and take him to Miracle Max.
 Max finds Westley clings to life due to his true love for Buttercup and helps resuscitate him.
 Westley, still half-prone from being nearly dead, devises a plan with Inigo and Fezzik to interrupt the wedding to rescue Buttercup.
 Inigo, learning that Rugen is his father's killer, gets revenge by killing Rugen after a long fight.
 Fezzik helps Westley to Buttercup's room.
 Westley wounds Humperdinck to shame him before he, Buttercup, and Fezzik flee with Inigo.
 The grandson, who had told the grandfather to skip all the kissing parts in the book before, allows him to read the final kissing scene in the book.